• Home

 2. Pitch It

 The next biggest expense on vacations is likely lodging.
 More power to you if you like to visit family — and more so if you actually enjoy staying with family.
 Now, I love my family, but despite my talkative nature, I am an introvert and prefer to have my own space, especially when trying to relax on vacation.
-So while it may be cost effective to stay with folks, I’d rather book that expensive hotel room than crash on a couch.
+So while it may be cost effective to stay with folks, I’d rather book a room.
 This isn’t always an option, budget-wise, though, so this is when we’ve opted to pitch our tent, instead.

 We got a family-size tent for a good deal.
 That was several years ago, and it’s still going strong.
 Camping can range in costs depending on the location, with national and state parks usually costing a bit more than other areas; however, it’s still a bit more cost-effective than a hotel… and you can use your own linens.
 Plus, for those who aren’t necessarily the outdoors-y type, many campsites are equipped with showers and bathrooms.